How to listen to Infosound

 Listening on the Sonata Internet Audio Players

-in the "Everyday VI Information" and the "Podcasts" categories in the players' menus.
+"Everyday VI Information" and the "Podcasts" categories in the players' menus.

 can provide further information about the player and its content.